chuckie82/psnorris/README.md

    Use -h to see help message.

 Test run cctbx geometry (x,y,z):
-1. Download resource test/data to your directory
-2. In the directory where the resource files are, run
+1. In the directory where the resource files are, run

    python optimize_peakfinding.py -e cxitut13 -r 10 --events selected_events.h5 --target target.phil -d 589 -w 10 -s 0.25.